 In August of 2012, the Council learned about innovative best management practices in Carver County to address a variety of nonpoint pollution issues.
-Shown above is a visit to Hoese Dairy, a five-star certified dairy operation under the Livestock Environmental Quality Assurance program to recognize excellence in environmental stewardship.
-Photo by Erica Hoese Photography
+Shown above is a visit to Hoese Dairy, a five-star certified dairy operation in the Livestock Environmental Quality Assurance program that recognizes excellence in environmental stewardship.
+(Photo by Erica Hoese Photography)